 We all lead such busy lives, we have careers, families, hobbies and so much more.
 Sometimes 24 hours in the day feels like it isn’t enough time to get everything done, let alone get a good nights sleep, right?

 We all need to enjoy a decent nights sleep.
 Our bodies simply won’t survive long term if we are sleep deprived.
 Going without sleep can affect our health in terrible ways.
-Getting the standard 8 hours sleep might seem like a pipe dream but let me share with you my best tips for getting a great nights sleep:
+Getting the standard 8 hours of sleep might seem like a pipe dream but let me share with you my best tips for getting a great nights sleep:

 1. Try Calming Oil

 Essential oils such as Lavender, Valerian, Patchouli, Sweet Marjoram, Ylang Ylang and Frankincense will all help to promote relaxation and sleep.
 But how do I use them I hear you ask?
 Try putting 5 – 6 drops in an oil burner or diffuser in your bedroom.
-Mix 3 drops of your favourite oil with 15ml of a carrier oil and massage into the souls of your feet.
+Mix 3 drops of your favourite oil with 15ml of carrier oil and massage into the souls of your feet.
 Or place 3 drops of one of the oils onto a tissue and tuck it under your pillow.
 Experiment with each of these oils to find the blend most relaxing for you.

 2. Try Calming Herbs